 It’s pretty easy to understand why sorrel would have been a prized plant before people could drive to the grocery store to get citrus or other vitamin-rich foods.
 It may have been the only thing preventing scurvy (Vitamin-C deficiency) in many people’s diets.

-One thing to note is that sorrel does not maintain its green color and turns more of a tan color once you cook it.
+One thing to mention again in case you missed it up above: sorrel does not maintain its green color and turns more of a greenish-tan-brown color once you cook it.
+Don’t worry: it still tastes delicious!

 - 4 cups chopped sorrel leaves garden sorrel, French sorrel, or sheep's sorrel will all work